microtrain/bootcamp/05-HTML/02-GitHubPages.md

 ### The Style Attribute

 Cascading Style Sheets (CSS) is a language for describing the style of an element.
 The style attribute in HTML allows you to add a CSS description to a single HTML element.
 Describing a font's color is a common use of CSS.
 In CSS we describe style using property's which are key to value pairs separated by a colon [key]:[value].
 Using the color property will allow me to describe the font color of an element.
-We will do a deep dive on CSS late, for now we will give you what you need.
+We will do a deep dive on CSS later, for, now we will give you what you need.

 ### Exercise 6 - Style an Element